qiskit-community/qiskit-alt/README.md

 presented in the [demonstration benchmark notebook](./demos/qiskit_alt_demo.ipynb).

 * The Jordan-Wigner transform in qiskit_alt is 30 or so times faster than in qiskit-nature.
-* Computing a Fermionic hamiltonian from pyscf integrals is several times faster, with the factor increasing with the problem size.
+* Computing a Fermionic Hamiltonian from pyscf integrals is several times faster, with the factor increasing with the problem size.
 * Converting an operator from the computational basis, as a numpy matrix, to the Pauli basis, as a `qiskit.quantum_info.SparsePauliOp`, is many times faster with the factor increasing rapidly in the number of qubits.

 The benchmarks are interesting, but in a sense, only mark the state of development of the two implementations.
 There are more general questions than the significance of these particular performance gains.
-For instance, how easy is it to develop a robust Python-Julia package for Qikit?
+For instance, how easy is it to develop a robust Python-Julia package for Qiskit?
 How complex is it?
 How plugable is it?
 What are the advantages and disadvantages vis-a-vis C++/Rust?
 To whom and at what level should such a package be exposed?
 Can and should fruitful designs be ported to C++ or Rust?, Etc.